csvpath/csvpath/docs/paths.md

 - Scanning instructions, and
 - Matching criteria

 The match part in particular can get large.
 There is no limit on how many match components a csvpath can have.
-It is easy to come up with many validation rules, apply them to large files and have problems managing both the rules and the running time.
+It is easy to come up with many validation rules, apply them to large files, and have problems managing both the rules and the running time.

 In those cases it may be helpful to register paths with a `CsvPaths` object.
 Using paths by name is more than just convenient.
 The benefits include: